Is an Engagement Ring over 1 Carat necessary?

-The right answer depends on you, the buyer, expectations and what your comfortable with.
-Thank DeBeer’s and there marketing ploy in the 1930’s for the 1 carat diamond ring and beyond.
+Is buying an engagement ring over one carat necessary?
+This is a question that I get asked a lot here and it’s a valid one.
+After all, spending upwards of $9,000 on a piece of jewelry is not something to take lightly.
+However, there are a few things to consider before making your final decision.
+Here’s what you need to know about carat weight when shopping for an engagement ring.
+The right answer depends on you, the buyer, your expectations, and what you are comfortable with.
+Thank DeBeer’s and their marketing ploy in the 1930’s for the 1-carat engagement ring and beyond.
 Linking diamonds with emotion and here we are today in a world full of expectations.
-Knowing your significant others expectations is a good start.
+Knowing the expectations of your significant other is a good start.
 Their personality can give you subtle clues.
-Is your significant other a simple, free spirited hippy who loves walks on the beach and staying in.
-Or rather ambitious globe trotter with a thirst for luxury items.
-Know their expectations to avoid an negative vibes.
+Is your significant other a simple, free-spirited hippy who loves walks on the beach and staying in.
+Or rather an ambitious globe trotter with a thirst for luxury items.
+Know their expectations to avoid negative vibes.

 - Los Angeles: 0.83 carat

 - Miami: 1.08 carat

 More important is getting something you can afford.
 This is supposed to be a symbol of love so don’t go in over your head.
 This leads me to the next topic.
 How to buy smart and maximize your purchase.
 Here are some great tips to get you to a 1 carat engagement ring and beyond.

 1. The average cost of an engagement ring is $5,000 – is it worth it to spend that much on a piece of jewelry?